PitPik/circularjs/documentation/API.md

 }
 ```

-The `debug` options not only defines the level of feedabck you get in the console but also leaves the `cr-xyz` attributes (like `cr-event` etc.) on all HTML Elements and all the `cr-id` that are visible on all view elements to be able to compare to the view model.
+The `debug` options not only defines the level of feedback you get in the console but also leaves the `cr-xyz` attributes (like `cr-event` etc.) on all HTML Elements and all the `cr-id` that are visible on all view elements to be able to compare to the view model.